 Why do you have a revolving door when it comes to hiring?

 Having worked with more than 70 Pre-Seed to Series A tech businesses we have talked about this in great depth at Sales and Startups.
 The sad fact is that most VP of Sales won’t make it past the first 12 months mark.
 And earlier this month we conducted a survey on the main reasons why startups fail to generate revenue, and 10% of respondents agreed recruiting the wrong skillset.
-Here’s the snapshot of the review of B2B tech startups:

 Being a VP of Sales is not for everyone.
 They have to be able to manage a team of salespeople through the good times and plan ahead for the bad times, handle additional pressures from above and hit growing targets consistently.

-As crazy as it might sound, the single biggest challenge I see when startups hire sales leaders is that they don’t actually know who they need and why they need them.
+As crazy as it might sound, the single biggest challenge we see when startups hire sales leaders is that they don’t actually know who they need and why they need them.
 There is a huge difference between someone who can step in and scale an existing sales process vs someone who has experience building them from scratch.
 The key is to understand which one your business needs and when you need them.

-Also, I’ve spotted a bias towards hiring a VP of Sales first without any revenue generators in the team.
+Also, we’ve spotted a bias towards hiring a VP of Sales first without any revenue generators in the team.
 Often, we are expecting these sales leaders to be a chameleon on steroids: a revenue generator, strategist, recruiters, business builder and board member.

 Breaking the endless cycle of source-hire-repeat